 As a purchaser of electricity through the Independent Electricity System Operator ("IESO"), the Corporation is required to provide security to minimize the risk of default based on its expected activity in the market.
 The IESO may draw on this security of the Corporation fails to make payment required by a default notice issue by the IESO.
-The Corporation has a \$3.6 million revolving term facility by way of a letter of guarantee with a Canadian chartered bank, of which \$3,095,139 (2015 - \$3,095,139) has been assigned to secure the prudential support required by the IESO.
+The Corporation has a \$3.6 million revolving term facility by way of a letter of guarantee with Royal Bank, of which \$3,095,139 (2016 - \$3,095,139) has been assigned to secure the prudential support required by the IESO.